-In March 2021, the Authority published Corporate Plan 2021-24 in which it set out its seven long-term improvement and well-being objectives.
-In October 2022, the Authority confirmed its intention to continue to pursue those same objectives in 2023-24.
+In March 2021 the Authority published a Corporate Plan 2021-24 in which it set out its seven long-term improvement and well- being objectives.
+In October 2022 the Authority confirmed its intention to continue to pursue those same objectives in 2023-24.

-In developing the plan for 2023-24, we again considered the impact of other influences such as climate change, national infrastructure, population and demography, and how we can work with our partners to deliver our plans.
-We considered the objectives of the Public Services Boards (PSBs), where we are statutory members and with whom we work to jointly deliver improvements in respect of the social, cultural, economic, and environmental prospects of future generations.
+In developing the plan for 2023-24, we again considered the impact of other influences such as climate change, national infrastructure, population and demography and how we can work with our partners to deliver our plans.
+We considered the objectives of the Public Service Boards (PSBs), where we are statutory members and with whom we work to jointly deliver improvements in respect of the social, cultural, economic and environmental prospects of future generations.

-The demands and expectations on Fire and Rescue Services evolve, so we have also looked to encompass recommendations arising from Public Inquires into events such as Grenfell Tower Fire 2017, Manchester Arena Bombing 2017, and COVID-19 and have resilience for other unforeseen events that might impact the delivery or our plans.
+The demands and expectations on Fire and Rescue Services evolve so we have also looked to encompass recommendations arising from Public Inquires into events such as Grenfell Tower Fire 2017, Manchester Arena Bombing 2017 and COVID-19 and have resilience for other unforeseen events that might impact the delivery or our plans.

-This plan sets out what we have achieved so far and what we will be doing to achieve progress in 2023-2024 against these objectives.
+This plan sets out what we have achieved so far and what we will be doing to achieve progress in 2023- 2024 against these objectives.

-Objective 1: To work towards making improvements to the health, safety and well-being of people in North Wales
+Objective 1: To work towards making improvements to the health, safety and well-being of people in North Wales.

-A Wales of cohesive communities

-A prosperous Wales

-A globally responsible Wales

-A Wales of vibrant culture and thriving Welsh Language
+$\langle \heartsuit \rangle$ A Healthier Wales APP A Wales of cohesive communities A prosperous Wales A more equal Wales R A globally responsible Wales A Wales of vibrant culture an thriving Welsh Language nd Working Collaborat ively Long Term

-re Working Jage Collaboratively

-Long Term

 We will provide prevention of, and protection from, emergencies in order to keep our communities safe.
 Evidence suggests that our preventative activities have been extremely influential in the reduction of emergencies in recent years, a trend we are keen to maintain and improve.
-One of the key drivers for our preventative campaigns programme is the information we obtain from, and share with, other organisations, which allows us to develop specific campaigns based on statistical evidence.
+One of the key drivers for our preventative campaigns programme is the information we obtain from and share with other organisations, which allows us to develop specific campaigns based on statistical evidence.